-Overview Learning need To arrest a subject, peace officers must determine what type of crime has been committed, who was involved in the commission of the crime, and who cannot be criminally liable.
-Learning objectives The chart below identifies the student learning objectives for th After completing study of this section, the student will be able to Objective ID identify three classes of crimes: felony misdemeanor infraction 5.04.1 5.04.2 5.04.3 differentiate among the three parties to a crime: principals accessories accomplices 5.04.4 • identify people legally incapable of committing a crime 5.04.7
+To arrest a subject, peace officers must determine what type of crime has been committed, who was involved in the commission of the crime, and who cannot be criminally liable.

+The chart below identifies the student learning objectives for this section.

+After completing study of this section, the student will be able to Objective ID identify three classes of crimes: felony misdemeanor infraction 5.04.1 5.04.2 5.04.3 differentiate among the three parties to a crime: principals accessories accomplices 5.04.4 identify people legally incapable of committing a crime 5.04.7

-In this section This section focuses on the prosecution of crimes.
+This section focuses on the prosecution of crimes.
 Refer to the chart below for specific topics.